-- Finally, in the event the abstract is NOT selected for presentation, all submitting authors must decide whether they want their abstract to be published on the EuPFI website or whether the abstract should be withdrawn completely and not published online.
+- Finally, in the event the abstract is NOT selected for oral or poster presentation, it must be noted that their abstract will NOT be published on the EuPFI website.

 - Special consideration may be requested by explaining the special circumstances in the text box provided during the online abstract submission process.
 We encourage authors to request special consideration if the abstract is a minor extension of previously published work or if the author has a reason to believe that the data will be published, either online or in print, or presented in any form prior to the conference.
 The information provided will be carefully evaluated by the reviewers.

 - Failure of authors to request special consideration for an abstract, including content that has been published or presented at a major national or international meeting (‘major’ is defined as 1,000 or more attendees) or in a press release published before the EuPFI conference, will result in exclusion from the program.

-- After the submission deadline, all completed and eligible abstracts will be made available to the reviewing committee for blinded review and scoring, and final decisions will be made by the Program Committee in late June 2018.
+- After the submission deadline, all completed and eligible abstracts will be made available to the reviewing committee for blinded review and scoring, and final decisions will be made by the Program Committee.